-John Nichols, a pioneering political blogger, has written the Beat since 1999.
-His posts have been circulated internationally, quoted in numerous books and mentioned in debates on the floor of Congress.
+John Nichols, a pioneering political blogger, writes about politics for The Nation as its national-affairs correspondent.
+His posts have been circulated internationally, quoted in numerous books, and mentioned in debates on the floor of Congress.

-Nichols writes about politics for The Nation magazine as its National Affairs Correspondent.
-He is a contributing writer for The Progressive and In These Times and the associate editor of the Capital Times, the daily newspaper in Madison, Wisconsin.
-His articles have appeared in the New York Times, Chicago Tribune and dozens of other newspapers.
+Nichols is a contributing writer for The Progressive and In These Times and the associate editor of the Capital Times, the daily newspaper in Madison, Wisconsin.
+His articles have appeared in The New York Times, Chicago Tribune, and dozens of other newspapers.

 Nichols is a frequent guest on radio and television programs as a commentator on politics and media issues.
-He was featured in Robert Greenwald’s documentary, “Outfoxed,” and in the documentaries Joan Sekler’s “Unprecedented,” Matt Kohn’s “Call It Democracy” and Robert Pappas’s “Orwell Rolls in his Grave.”
-The keynote speaker at the 2004 Congress of the International Federation of Journalists in Athens, Nichols has been a featured presenter at conventions, conferences and public forums on media issues sponsored by the Federal Communications Commission, the Congressional Progressive Caucus, Consumers International, the Future of Music Coalition, the AFL-CIO, the Rainbow/PUSH Coalition, the Newspaper Guild [CWA] and dozens of other organizations.
+He was featured in Robert Greenwald’s documentary Outfoxed, and in Joan Sekler’s Unprecedented, Matt Kohn’s Call It Democracy, and Robert Pappas’s Orwell Rolls in His Grave.
+The keynote speaker at the 2004 Congress of the International Federation of Journalists in Athens, Nichols has been a featured presenter at conventions, conferences, and public forums on media issues sponsored by the Federal Communications Commission, the Congressional Progressive Caucus, Consumers International, the Future of Music Coalition, the AFL-CIO, the Rainbow/PUSH Coalition, the Newspaper Guild [CWA], and dozens of other organizations.

 Of Nichols, author Gore Vidal says: “Of all the giant slayers now afoot in the great American desert, John Nichols’s sword is the sharpest.”
 (Photo by Robin Holland / Bill Moyers Journal)